 Educational materials are an integral part of the marketing plan.
-The 2012 -2013 plan includes reprints of the overview brochure, which promotes all of the programs.
+The FY2014 plan includes updating the overview and residential brochures, which promote all of the programs.
 The plan also includes updates and reprints of materials promoting the specific programs.

-The Honeywell Market Manager team recommends reinstating the completion of a one-page Project Information Form (PIF) with appropriate BPU staff at the start of each new project.
+The Honeywell Market Manager will utilize the Project Information Form (PIF) with appropriate BPU staff at the start of new projects that may require in depth revisions or more complex messaging.
 This outline will help define the subject, audience, key messages, tone, goals, call-to-action, media specifications, and timeline to help understand and meet BPU expectations at the outset of each project.